 With the Prince George's County American Job Center Community Network business services team being comprised of multiple Network members, the team is large with multiple individual goals, performance metrics, programs, etc. To ensure the team places a focus and priority on the team's customer, the business.
 By placing an emphasis on the customer and meeting the needs of the customer, the team balances individual priorities with the greater good of the customer.
-The Prince George's County American Job Center Community Network business services team operates the most effective coordination of business service by following the five principles below.
+The Prince George's County American Job Center Community Network business services team operates the most effective coordination of business service by following five principles:.
+Communication, coordination of services, events and programming, branding and outreach, and partnership.